-In this article we will take a look at major cybersecurity risks and best practices how to reduce or avoid corporate data leakage.
+In this article, we will take a look at major cybersecurity risks and best practices on how to prevent data leaks, and reduce or avoid them.

-There have been some very high profile data leaks in the last couple of years, all of which have cost thousands of dollars of damage and a severe blow to the reputation of the company involved:
+There have been some very high-profile data breaches in the last couple of years, all of which have cost thousands of dollars of damage and a severe blow to the reputation of the company involved:

 - In July 2015, user data of the extramarital dating site, Ashley Madison, was stolen by hackers.
-The public leaking of the data caused embarrassment and humiliation for thousands of users of the site, and there was even a website set up allowing people to search for their spouses email to see if they were ever registered with the site.
+The public leaking of the data caused embarrassment and humiliation for thousands of users of the site, and there was even a website set up allowing people to search for their spouse’s emails to see if they were ever registered with the site.

 - In June 2016, the Twitter and Pinterest accounts of Facebook CEO, Mark Zuckerberg, were vandalized.
 The Hacker had discovered Zuckerberg’s password in a 2012 LinkedIn data breach and he had used the same password across several accounts.

-Data leak of sensitive information can be devastating for a business of any size.
+Data leaks of sensitive information can be devastating for a business of any size.
 The total cost of data breaches in 2015 was estimated at $4 million.
-In order to protect your company from critical data breaches, it’s important to understand how data leakage in the organization:
+In order to protect your company from critical data breaches, it’s important to understand how data leakage in the organization.

-As you can see from the examples of recent data breaches above, malicious by attacks by hackers is one of the main causes of data breaches.
+As you can see from the examples of recent data breaches above, malicious attacks by hackers are one of the main causes of data breaches.
 A 2015 report by Risk Based Security found that hacking accounted for over half of all reported data breaches during the year.

 According to the study linked above, many organizations provide only brief security training for their employees and do not sufficiently educate staff in the causes of data breaches.